KhronosGroup/SYCL_Reference/source/iface/platform.rst

 Abstraction for SYCL platform.

-The SYCL platform class encapsulates a single SYCL platform on which SYCL kernel functions may be executed.
+The ``sycl::platform`` class encapsulates a single SYCL platform on which SYCL kernel functions may be executed.
 A SYCL platform must be associated with a single SYCL backend.

-A SYCL platform is also associated with one or more SYCL devices associated with the same SYCL backend.
+A ``sycl::platform`` is also associated with one or more SYCL :ref:`devices
+<device>` associated with the same SYCL backend.

 .. seealso:: |SYCL_SPEC_PLATFORM|